openmas run Command¶

 - All directories listed in

-in your project configuration - All directories listed in
+shared_pathsin your project configuration - All directories listed in

-in your project configuration
+extension_pathsin your project configuration

-This enables imports from shared modules and extensions without requiring manual PYTHONPATH
+This enables imports from shared modules and extensions without requiring manual PYTHONPATH manipulation.

 Error Handling¶